murashg/roverinterview/rover_simple_site/README.md

+## Running site
+'npm start' will start the frontend
+'nodemon server' will start the backend server 'mongod' to start the mongo db then when you are in the site click the initialize db button to initialize the database -//note there are bugs with the initialization function that reads the reviews.csv and uploads data to database, this needs --// to be rewritten in a different language to ensure sequential processing.
+Javascript causes problems.

 ## Ideas
 Would be best if owner and sitter interact through website.
 Not sure if displaying phone or email are good ideas.
 Sitter list should have slider to choose how many to search, and should load 10 at a time.